A B C D E F G H I J K L M N O P Q R S T U V W X Y Z | Index

 Lee was the first to call downtown Hartford's new Constitution Plaza Constipation Plaza.
 He was arrested for telling his listeners to go there and have a snowball fight.
 Simms was famous for breaking the music format, going off on lengthy tirades.

-When he left WPOP in 1967 he went right back to KTSA in San Antonio, later returning to KONO.
 His career path took on a Rand McNally quality with stops (some brief) at WKYC and WGCL Cleveland; KCBQ San Diego; WJBK Detroit; back to KCBQ; KRLA Pasadena; KROQ Los Angeles; WMYQ and WLVE Miami; KMET Los Angeles; back to KRLA as Matthew Frail; KPRQ Santa Rosa; KFOG San Francisco; KDUK and KORL Honolulu; KYA FM San Francisco; KOOL Phoenix; KISQ San Francisco and a simultaneous run on WUBT Chicago via syndication.
+In 2005 Lee retired from radio to a hilltop overlooking San Francisco Bay.

-audio: January 2, 1967
+audio: March 4, 1967

 JIM SIMPSON